aws-deadline/deadline-cloud-for-unreal-engine/SETUP_SUBMITTER_CMF.md

 1. Under “Farm” ensure your Default Queue is set to your CMF you set up
 1. Optionally set your Job Attachments Filesystem to VIRTUAL
 1. Under Windows/Cinematics select Movie Render Queue
-1. Click Render, and select some shot to render (shot0040 for example, the main shot is quite long)
+1. Click Render, and select "Main_SEQ"
 1. Click “UnsavedConfig” in the top in the settings column 1. you should see DeadlineCloud settings on the left.
 This window can then be closed.
 1. On the right, drop down “Preset Overrides” (You may need to widen this dialog)
 1. Set “Name” to “Unreal Test Job”
 1. Set “Maximum retries” to 2
+1. Optionally set "Task Chunk Size" to a number higher than 1 - this will tell Deadline Cloud to render the requested number of shots in groups as part of the same task, and may slightly increase performance in some cases.
 1. In Job Attachments, under “Input Files” select “Show Auto-Detected” and the list of Auto Detected Files should populate
 1. Ready to Go!
 Hit Render (Remote)
 1. You can go to Deadline Cloud Monitor and watch the progress of your job